Education + Examinations + Experience = Accreditation

 - National Steeplechase Association

-Attend 24 hour accreditation school.
+Attend a three day NSA accreditation school.

 *The USTA is recognized as an Accredited Stewards/Judges School for the purpose of conducting short course or other preparatory seminars required as a prerequisite for taking the written and oral examinations.